On unique sums in Abelian groups: Sets with no unique sum have small dimension

 \section{Sets with no unique sum have small dimension}

 In this final section, we combine all our results to prove a lower bound on the size of a set $A\subset G$ having no unique sum.
-Our strategy is to apply the inequality in Proposition \ref{addispanineqprop} to $A+g$ and plug in the lower bound on $\left|\Sigma(A+g)\right|$ from Proposition \ref{additivebasis}.
+Our argument begins by applying the inequality in Proposition \ref{addispanineqprop} to $A+g$ and plugging in the lower bound on $\left|\Sigma(A+g)\right|$ from Proposition \ref{additivebasis}.
 We introduce the following convenient notation. \begin{definition} Let $Z\subset G$, then define the number

 \end{definition} Then simply rewriting the inequality in Corollary \ref{addispanineqcor} using that $\dim(Z) = \frac{|Z|}{K(Z)}$ gives the following. \begin{proposition} Let $G$ be an Abelian group and let $Z$ be a finite multiset consisting of elements of $G$.
 Then